linode/docs/docs/guides/platform/marketplace/focalboard-marketplace-app/index.md

 1. Open a browser and navigate to the domain you created in the beginning of your deployment.
 You can also use your Compute Instance's rDNS, which may look like `123-0-123-0.ip.linodeusercontent.com`.
 See the [Managing IP Addresses](/docs/guides/managing-ip-addresses/) guide for information on viewing and setting the rDNS value.

-1. The Focalboard login page will appear.
-From there, you can click "Create an Account" to create a username and password for your instance
+1. On the Focalboard login page that appears, click the **Create an Account** button to create a username and password for your instance.

 Now that you’ve accessed your dashboard, check out [the official Focalboard documentation](https://www.focalboard.com/guide/user/) to learn how to further utilize your Focalboard instance.